 Decoy effect can help drive your customers to the options that you want them to pick.
 Today I want to talk about a special type of decoy called the less is more fallacy.
 This was first discovered by Christopher Hsee, a Professor at the University of Chicago Business School (despite this, he didn’t seem to have much of a knack for branding, since he called it the far less snappy “less is better” effect).

 Suppose that you’re shopping for coffee mugs on eBay.
 One seller is offer a box of twenty mugs, though three have nasty chips and two are missing.
 The rest are pristine.
 Another seller is offering, for the same price (its Buy It Now) a box of twelve intact pristine mugs.
 Which seller do you buy from?

 Here’s another example of this.
 Alexander Chernev – just down the road from Hsee – at Northwestern University in Chicago did a version he called the dieter’s paradox.
 He asked participants to guess how many calories were in a burger, or a burger plus three sticks of celery.

 How does this work for your website?
-You might think that, if you’re trying to distinguish yourself from a competitor who’s offering something identical for the same price, that you can get the edge by adding a couple of low value freebies.
+You might think that when trying to distinguish yourself from a competitor who’s offering something identical for the same price, you can get the edge by adding a couple of low-value freebies.
 But in fact, the less is more effect means that by adding these low-value items, you risk making your package as a whole look worse value.